-Any teacher or administrator may search the person of a student or his/her personal effects when based on the attendant circumstances at the time of the search:
+Any administrator may search the person of a student or his/her personal effects when based on probable cause at the time of the search:

-- 1. Reason/Need/Purpose for the search - 2.
-The need for search without delay is at the sole discretion of teacher and administration. - 3.
-Weapons, Alcohol, Drugs, stolen property, stolen academic materials, etc., are all reasons for searching a student. - 4.
-At no time will articles of WORN clothing be examined while being worn by a student.
-There will be no "pat down" of any student at any time for any reasons unless there is credible evidence of a dangerous weapon on the person of a student at which point law enforcement will be called to search the student. - 5.
-No teacher or administrator will go through the contents of a student's belongings without a witness present.
+- 1. Probable cause is established by a teacher and/or administrator. - 2.
+The need for search without delay is at the sole discretion of administration and the SRO. - 3.
+Weapons, Alcohol, Drugs, stolen property, stolen academic materials, etc., are a few reasons that would warrant searching a student. - 4.
+At no time will articles of WORN clothing be asked to be removed and examined while being worn by a student. - 5.
+A student may be asked to remove shoes and turn out pockets as part of the search. - 6.
+Students may be subject to search with a metal detector if deemed necessary. - 7.
+There will be no "pat down" of any student at any time for any reasons unless there is credible evidence of a dangerous weapon on the person of a student at which point law enforcement will be called to search the student. - 8.
+No teacher or administrator will go through the contents of a student's belongings without a witness present. - 9.
+The SRO and administration may utilize the K-9 resources of the Union Parish Sheriff's Office to search school property including a students' personal effects, lockers, and/or vehicles.